 The ETH calls are even wilder.
 In August 2025, Lee told CNBC viewers that ETH would hit $5,500 "within weeks" and $12,000–$15,000 by year-end.
 He later called $7,500 "the low end" and floated $62,000 as a possibility.
 ETH ended 2025 nowhere near any of those numbers.
 Meanwhile, through his role as executive chairman of BitMine (BMNR), Lee's company was sitting on over 4.17 million ETH — purchased with $88 million at around $3,200.

-Here's where it stops being funny.
+This is where it stops being funny.
 In December 2025, Fundstrat's internal 2026 outlook leaked.
 Their digital assets strategist Sean Farrell warned paying clients that Bitcoin could retrace to $60,000–$65,000 and ETH could fall to $1,800–$2,000.
 At the exact same time, Tom Lee was on CNBC telling millions of retail viewers that Bitcoin was heading to $200,000+.

 Two messages from the same firm.
 The bearish one went to institutions who pay for research.
 The bullish one went to retail investors watching free TV.
 Hedge fund manager Doug Kass called Lee's public predictions "fatuous and feckless" and cited Buffett's warning that short-term market forecasts are "poison."